-Potential living liver donors undergo a detailed medical evaluation.
-If you are considering being a living liver donor, our liver team will meet with you to discuss the procedure and evaluate your health.
+If you are considering living liver donation, our liver team will meet with you to discuss the procedure and evaluate your health.
 During your assessment, you meet with members of the liver transplant team and other medical staff as you go through a series of tests and procedures to help decide on whether you are a good candidate for living liver donation.

 Frequently Asked Questions About Living Donor Liver Transplant

 No. Although many people end up donating a part of their liver to someone in their family, it’s important to know that a person can choose to donate their liver to anyone, be they a friend, coworker or stranger.

 In the United States, more than 13,000 people are on the waiting list to receive a liver, but approximately 1,500 patients die waiting for one each year.
 A living liver transplant can offer a potential recipient the chance for a transplant in a timely and intentional fashion.

 Living liver donor surgery can be scheduled when the transplant recipient is in better health — ideally, before the onset of life-threatening complications — and help him or her have the best chance for a successful transplant.

 Are you Eligible to be a Living Donor?

 This questionnaire is for friends, family and others who are considering being a living donor.Take our living donor questionnaire